 I’ll then dedicate a morning, sometimes even a day to cutting them back and seeing where I can save a few pounds.
 It can seem like a lot of work for little reward – spending 30 minutes to knock £5/month from a direct debit payment.
 But, when you do the maths that £5 becomes an annual saving of £60.
 Not bad for half an hours work.

 This process is then repeated across every payment.
-For those payments where a saving can't be made - for example a loan repayment that cannot be moved, I'll make a note of when I might be able to cut it down.
-This could be the end of the policy.
-I know that the next time I come back to the list, I've then got a reference for when I might be able to save.
+For those payments where a saving can’t be made – for example a loan repayment that cannot be moved (do try and avoid loans generally where possible), I’ll make a note of when I might be able to cut it down and add this to my Google Calendar.

 Spend more time working on the larger of the payments.
 For most people that will be your mortgage.
 It’s likely your biggest debt and also your biggest monthly outgoing.
 Even a small saving here can have a huge impact.
 Even cutting 2% from a monthly payment of £750 would save you £180/year.